charles-m-doan/distinction-space/content/Supportive/On_Permitting_Nonsense.md

 - ineffable reality does not exist,
 - silence is illegitimate,
 - poetry or mysticism are meaningless activities,
-- or that all forms of human sense-making must conform to the MAF.
+- or that all forms of human sense-making must conform to the DC.

 Only the following is fixed: